Softorage/Softorage/README.md

 _The project is a Work-In-Progress_

 ```
-This project is primarily built with Jekyll.
+This project is primarily built with Hugo.
 You can get a copy of project up and running on your local machine for developement and testing purposes.
 ```